xhyrom/discord-datamining/data/articles/normal/articles/16861982215703/content.md

 <p>When you clip an epic moment, it’s saved directly on your computer!
 You can change the storage location at any time by tapping on the current location and selecting a new storage option.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/16920806158743" alt="storage_location.png"></p>
 <h2 id="h_01H919PQDVD16WNABXRR0JERAW">Minimum System Requirements</h2>
+<h3 id="h_01HCG6PWF0GZY5DQ227E5KT0XH"><span style="color: #434343;" data-darkreader-inline-color="">Early Access to Clips is only available for Windows.
+This feature is currently not supported on Mac, mobile, or console.</span></h3>
-<p>Minimum system requirements for Clips on a Windows machine is either Nvidia GTX 980s/1600s, all Nvidia RTX models, or AMD Radeon RX 500.
-For Mac machines, a MacBook 2017 or later.</p>
+<p>Minimum system requirements for Clips on a Windows machine is either Nvidia GTX 980s/1600s, all Nvidia RTX models, or AMD Radeon RX 500. </p>
 <p>Users may have Clips enabled by default if their system has either an Nvidia RTX 2000 series or greater, or a Radeon RX5700 series or greater.</p>
 <h1 id="h_01H8CG85XSK58RRBA1QA03BT6R">How to Create Clips</h1>
 <h3 id="h_01HBS4S67R6F4KRT65HB1ZGBH6"><span style="color: #434343;" data-darkreader-inline-color="">When streaming, make sure you’re streaming through Application and not just your screen.
 This ensures that game audio is also captured.</span></h3>